I nquiry , to query, ask, question and thus to investigate in detail.

 The inquiry can be divided into ten related, sequential, and systematically crucial parts.

-Place and process are all partners in the game of life.
+Place and process are both partners in the game of life.

 nourish the land or perish

 changes in altitude are like changes in latitude

 water inheres in the land, together they are inseparable